 Checks can be made payable to: Works of Grace

 Deposit of $1000.00 with registration (deadline is August 1, 2018).

 This is a hands-on service trip.
 We may be helping in general construction work including painting, carpentry, masonry, and more under the direction of someone from Salud y Paz.
 No special skills are necessary -only an attitude of openness and acceptance and a willingness to serve.
 We go to do whatever is needed.
 Safety is always a priority.
 Prior to the trip we will develop together a more informed knowledge and increased sensitivity to the complex historical, cultural, religious, socio-political and economic issues found in Guatemala.
 During the trip we will interact with the residents of this region and learn more about these people and their culture.

-All team members may be asked to read a book (from a book list provided) about Guatemala.
+All team members will be asked to read recommended materials, view videos and engage in other activities to help prepare for the time.
 These readings and ensuing team discussions gives the team a deeper understanding of the experience and culture of the people we will serve.